xkbcommon/libxkbcommon/doc/keymap-text-format-v1-v2.md

 The *main* system-installed XKB directory of the corresponding [component]
 \(usually `/usr/share/X11/xkb/<component>`).

-This enables e.g. to override a system file using @ref user-configuration "" with the exact *same name*:
+This enables e.g. to override a system file using @ref custom-configuration "" with the exact *same name*:

 ```c